Looking for a stunning holiday dessert that is easy-to-make? Check out this impressive, vegan Persimmon Crème Brûlée with Sugared Cranberries!

 I have to be honest, this recipe idea was spurred into creation by the release of Silk’s new formula of Almond Creamer!
 The Vanilla Almond Creamer, in this case.
 When thinking of a dish to make, I really wanted to take advantage of its richness and pleasant vanilla flavor.
 So, I’m not sure how I took it from there to persimmons and further, but I am SO glad I did.

 Let’s get back to this creamer, really quick.
-I’ve tried quite a few dairy-free creamers during my time as a vegan, and even had a different almond creamer in my fridge at the same time as Silk’s.
+I’ve tried quite a few dairy-free creamers during my time as a vegan, and even had another almond creamer.
 I have to say, I’m really digging the new formula!
-It doesn’t seem as sweet as before, and is still quite creamy without making a *gloop* noise when you pour it.
+It doesn’t seem as sweet as before, and is still quite creamy.
+Plus, it doesn’t make a *gloop* sound when you pour it into something else.
 You know what I’m talking about.

 I was also excited to find that they sell the Silk Almond Milk creamer in both pint and quart sizes!
 Lastly, you can find out where their products are sold, by going to their site and using the store locator.
 Once you get your hands on some, you’ll definitely want to make this Persimmon Crème Brûlée!